The Costly Truth of a Bad Hire

 The Effects of a Bad Hire on Your Bottom Line

 Replacing an employee takes a lot of time to advertise, recruit, interview, and hire.
 A CBS News article recently listed the cost of replacing an executive-level employee as being, on average, 213 percent of the annual salary for the position.

 Recent studies have estimated the cost of a bad hire to be anywhere between 1.5 to 3.5 times their annual salary.
 These numbers are just touching the surface.
 They are referring to costs you can measure and calculate objectively, such as cost of posting, cost of HR time, cost of managers involved in the interview process, and training.
 Thus, when you hire the wrong mid-level accounting manager earning $60,000 annually, the real cost to your organization will range between $90,000 and $210,000.

 Have 27 Weeks to Spare?

 Even when firms realize they have made a bad hire, they seem to be slow at terminating the employee’s contract.
-In a recent survey, forty four percent of respondents said it took them less than 4 weeks to realize they had made a bad hire, yet it took an average of 16 weeks to let the person go.
-The survey also reveals an average 7 weeks turnover to put a replacement plan in place, time during which seventy percent of businesses put the added workload and stress on existing staff members.
+In a recent survey, 44 percent of respondents said it took them less than four weeks to realize they had made a bad hire, yet it took an average of 16 weeks to let the person go.
+The survey also reveals an average sevens weeks turnover to put a replacement plan in place, time during which 70 percent of businesses put the added workload and stress on existing staff members.